ebf/documentation/docs/components.md

   - `type`: `"numberfield"`
   - `name`: name of the local variable to set.
-  - `defaultValue`: default number
+  - `defaultValue`: optional default number
+  - `placeholder`: optional placholder number to display if field is empty
-  - `minimumValue`: minimum number the user is allowed to enter
+  - `minimumValue`: optional minimum number the user is allowed to enter
-  - `maximumValue`: maximum number the user is allowed to enter
+  - `maximumValue`: optional maximum number the user is allowed to enter
   - `style`:
     - `size`: text size
     - `color`: color in color code